-Dr. Robyn and I were reminded on a recent hike of the importance of wide toe box shoes and natural toe splay for foot comfort and injury prevention.
-The combination of Correct Toes toe spacers and men's and women's wide toe box shoes is extremely helpful in preventing the foot and knee pain that plagues so many trekkers, especially on long descents, and it saved us from considerable agony during our own 8-hour hike in the mountains above Chamonix, France.
+Dr. Robyn and I were reminded on a recent hike of the importance of wide toe box footwear and natural toe splay for foot comfort and injury prevention.
+The combination of Correct Toes toe spacers and men's and women's wide toe box footwear is extremely helpful in preventing the foot and knee problems that plague so many trekkers, especially on long hikes and descents, and it saved us from considerable agony during our own 8-hour hike in the mountains.

-Four distinct benefits come from using wide toe box shoes for hiking:
+Four distinct benefits come from using wide toe box footwear for hiking:

-1. Improved Comfort: Your feet and toes will feel significantly more comfortable in wide toe box footwear during a long day of hiking.
+Improved Comfort: Your feet and toes will feel significantly more comfortable in wide toe box footwear during a long day of hiking.
 Your feet will most likely still feel tired at the end of the day, but it's unlikely that you'll experience any discomfort during your hike.
-You can boost your foot comfort even further by using other helpful natural foot health products, such as Correct Toes, Injinji toe socks and Pedag metatarsal pads or Strutz Pro.
+You can boost your foot comfort even further by using other helpful natural footgear, such as Correct Toes, Injinji toe socks, and Pedag metatarsal pads or Strutz foot pads.
 This is an excellent combination of products for experiencing maximum foot comfort while hiking.

-3. Reduced Likelihood of Injuries: Most hikers have experienced at least one foot or lower body musculoskeletal problem during the course of a hike.
-Many hikers believe that the problem lies in their conditioning, or that the pain they're experiencing is a result of a past, unresolved musculoskeletal problem.
+Reduced Likelihood of Injuries: Most hikers have experienced at least one foot or lower body musculoskeletal problem during the course of a hike.
+Many hikers believe that the problem lies in their conditioning, or that the pain they're experiencing is the result of a past, unresolved musculoskeletal problem.
 This may be true in some instances, but it's also true that conventional hiking boots themselves are the source of significant pain and discomfort.
-Wearing wide toe box shoes while hiking will help you avoid debilitating musculoskeletal problems such as knee pain, ingrown toenails, neuromas, and shin splints.
+Wearing wide toe box footwear while hiking will help you avoid debilitating lower leg problems such as knee pain, ingrown toenails, neuromas, and shin splints.

-Consider using wide toe box shoes (i.e., shoes that are widest at the ends of your toes, not the ball of your foot) for your next day-hike or multi-day trek.
+Consider using wide toe box boots, shoes, or sandals (i.e., footwear that's widest at the ends of your toes, not the ball of your foot) for your next day-hike or multi-day trek.
 But first, please do check out our article on how to safely transition from conventional shoes to minimalist or minimalist-like footwear.
+You might also enjoy our article entitled What Makes for a Great Hiking Boot?

-What Are Some Examples of Wide Toe Box Hiking Footwear?
+What Are Some Examples of Wide Toe Box (& Foot-Healthy) Hiking Footwear?

 Lems Boulder Boots

-The Lems Boulder Boot is the only above-the-ankle option mentioned here.
-It’s a minimalist boot, which means that it covers your foot and ankle but stays out of the way of your foot, allowing your foot to look and function as nature intended.
+The Lems Boulder Boot is a minimalist boot, which means that it covers your foot and ankle but stays out of the way of your foot, allowing your foot to look and function as nature intended.
 This boot has a sufficiently grippy sole, and many people use the Boulder Boot as their principle trail running shoe or hiking boot.
-The black option is vegan.
-In early 2014, Dr. Robyn and I hiked the entire Annapurna Circuit in Nepal (a 3-week trek over all types of terrain and through all types of weather conditions) in our Lems Boulder Boots.
+The black canvas option is vegan.
+In early 2014, Dr. Robyn and I hiked the entire Annapurna Circuit in Nepal (a 3-week trek over all types of terrain and through all types of weather conditions) in our Lems Boulder Boots without issue.
+In fact, it was a wonderful experience.
+Consider combining the Lems Boulder Boot with Due North Winter Traction Aids if you’ll be using the boots in snowy conditions.

-The Luna Mono is a minimalist running and walking sandal similar to the huaraches used by the Tarahumara of the Copper Canyons in Mexico (and similar to the style of shoes I saw many mountain porters wearing in Nepal).
+The Luna Mono Winged Edition is a minimalist running and walking sandal similar to the huaraches used by the Tarahumara of the Copper Canyons of Mexico (and similar to the style of shoes I saw many mountain porters wearing in Nepal).
 These “hiking boots” have a semi-lugged Vibram sole, and they work well on a variety of terrain.
-They are primarily warmer weather footwear, unless you want to use them with a thick toe sock or other foot covering during the cooler months (which a lot of people do).
+They are primarily warmer weather footwear unless you use them with a thick toe sock or other foot covering during the cooler months (which a lot of people do).
 Exercise caution and avoid using footwear that exposes your skin to the elements in cold weather conditions.